 Our monitoring programme and trend analyses indicate that minimum ozone levels over Norway were reached in the mid-1990s.
 During the period 1979-1997, the annual average ozone layer above Oslo and Andøya decreased by -5.8%/decade and as much as -8.4%/decade during spring.
 For Ny-Ålesund the decrease was even larger: -7.0%/decade for annual means and -11.7%/decade during the spring months.
-For the period 1998-2015 no further ozone decrease has been observed at any of the three Norwegian sites, and the ozone layer has stabilized at a level ~2% below the 1979-1989 average.
+For the period 1998-2016 no further ozone decrease has been observed at any of the three Norwegian sites, and the ozone layer has stabilized at a level ~2% below the pre-1980 values (i.e. the reference level, before ODSs had significant influence on stratospheric ozone destruction).

 Recent studies indicate signs of ozone recovery in most parts of the world.
-However, there is still uncertainty related to this recovery, particularly in Polar regions.
+However, there is still uncertainty related to this recovery, particularly in the Polar region.
 The uncertainty is caused by the high natural ozone fluctuations in this region (varying ozone transport from lower latitudes), plus the influence of climate factors, e.g. decreasing stratospheric temperatures related to the increase of atmospheric greenhouse gas concentrations.